 Off-bottom oysters are quite a commitment in terms of time, money, and physical labor, but these are premium oysters that can fetch good and consistent prices on the half-shell market.

-If you end up choosing the off-bottom farming technique, we’ve got a business plan that’s specifically tailored for your needs.
-Check out the link below to estimate the cost of your new venture.Off Bottom Business Plan
+If you end up choosing the off-bottom farming technique, we’ve got a budget tool that’s specifically tailored for your needs.
+Check out the link below to estimate the cost of your new venture.Off Bottom Budget Tool

-If you want to harvest your own oysters, you’ll need to find a good hatchery.
+If you want to grow and harvest your own oysters, you’ll need to find a oyster "seed".
 Oyster “seed” is oyster larvae that’s grown in a nursery in a specific way that allows it to become individual oysters, or “singles,” which are then used for off-bottom farmers.
 Only Alabama's native oyster species may be used for the purpose of aquaculture which is the Eastern Oyster (Crassostrea Virginica).

 From long-line systems to bottom cages to floating bags, there’s a lot to learn about oyster farming gear before you get started.

-On-bottom farming and off-pier farming can be accomplished without elaborate systems in place.
+On-bottom farming and under pier farming can be accomplished without elaborate systems in place.
 However, the off-bottom farming method requires a fairly complex gear setups.
 For more information on various types of off-bottom harvesting equipment, check out the PDFs below.